- Last Updated on 12 January 2015

 If the doctor decides to prescribe you medicines, he issues a prescription.
 He should also give you one copy of „Potvrzení o nároku“ (Certificate of entitlement).
 Medicines are available at the pharmacies.
 For some drugs and medicines compulsory participation is to be paid – there are groups, which are fully reimbursed, partially and not covered groups of drugs and medicines as well.

-Every insured person (or his/her legal representative) is obliged to pay a regulation charge to the healthcare provider for the medical treatment provided by him:
+Every insured person (or his/her legal representative) is obliged to pay a regulation charge to the healthcare provider for the provided medical treatment:

 - for emergency care that was provided by the first aid medical service including first aid medical service provided by the dentists,